Zalexanninev15/RunAdminCMD/README.md

 ## Features

 * Quickly grant Administrator rights
 * Interesting (in some ways unique) settings for better working with the utility.
-Interesting (in some way unique) settings.
-You can start the files/scripts /apps and arguments to them "in old way" and run them from the List.txt file, as well as combine them all.
-Look more in the next section.
+You can start the files/scripts/apps and arguments to them "in old way" or run them from the **list.txt** file, as well as combine them all

 ## System requirements